CactiLab/BYOTee-Build-Your-Own-TEEs/to-do-list.md

 # Design
 * [ ] How to provide the root of trust?
 * [ ] How can computer-aided formal verification can be used here?
+The hardware part may be simple; we can covert HDL to NuSMV model [VRASED]

 # Paper Writing
 * [ ] ?